Creole Shrimp Pasta

 - Cook pasta according to package directions.
 Meanwhile, in a Dutch oven, saute onion in butter and oil until tender.
 Add garlic; cook 1 minute longer.
 Sprinkle shrimp with seafood seasoning; add to pan.

 - Stir in the cream, lemon juice, Worcestershire sauce, Cajun seasoning, hot sauce and pepper.
 Drain pasta, reserving 3/4 cup cooking liquid.
-Stir reserved cooking liquid into pan.
+Add reserved cooking liquid to pan.
 Cook and stir for 6-8 minutes or until shrimp turn pink.
 Add pasta and toss to coat.
-Yield: 6 servings.